OlivierLD/raspberry-coffee/NMEA.multiplexer/OnWindows10.md

 As the Multiplexer may run somewhere else than on a Raspberry Pi (Linux or MacOS will support the same commands as on the Raspberry Pi), here are some instructions to run it on Windows.

+To edit the code, I like to use [Atom](https://atom.io/), free, open source, and powerful.

 ## Instructions for Windows 10
 When asked to type commands, type only the commands in **bold**.
 Others are sample outputs.